WebOfTrustInfo/rwot8-barcelona/final-documents/Evaluating-social-recovery.md

 ### Conclusion

-Social recovery schemes have some very promising features but there are many social and technical factors which must be taken into accound in order to use them appropriately.
+Social recovery schemes have some very promising features but there are many social and technical factors that must be taken into account in order to use them appropriately.
 Due to the combination of cryptographic techniques and the behaviour of multiple human actors, the simulation and threat modelling of these schemes is particularly difficult.

 While we cannot solve this, we hope that this rubrik draws attention to some factors which might otherwise have been overlooked and encourages further work in this area.